The sheet music of all non-copyrighted music tutorials on this website can be found in this book.

 For the other fingers, you can check the picture below, which finger represents which number.
 The thumbs doesn’t have a number, because we use the thumb to hold the violin.

 The first sticker will be for the first finger, the second for the second finger and the third for the third finger.
-If you have watched the video where Allison explains where to put your stickers: the green dot is for the first finger, the orange one for the second and the blue one for the third finger.
+If you have watched the video where I explain where to put your stickers.

 With these three markers and the first three fingers you are able to play all violin sheet music of the “Beginners” section of the book.